...

 • Technical Universities: These focus primarily on STEM subjects, offering courses in natural sciences and engineering.

-• Universities of Applied Sciences: These universities offer specialized training in fields like engineering, economics, and social sciences, including substantial practical experience.
+• Universities of Applied Sciences: These universities offer specialized education in fields like engineering, economics, and social sciences, including substantial practical experience.

 • Creative Arts Universities: These institutions cater to students interested in arts, design, and music, emphasizing practical skills.